hitesh-2457/ReminderApp/README.md

-# ReminderAppUI
+# ReminderApp

+Web application to manage and handle reminders.
 This project was generated with [dotnet CLI] and [Angular CLI]

 ## Angular Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Dotnet Development server